-A biceps brachii rupture can occur at either superior or inferior end but most commonly involves the long head at its proximal attachment to superior glenoid labrum.
+Biceps brachii rupture can occur at either superior or inferior attachment but most commonly involves the long head at its proximal origin at the superior glenoid labrum.
+Rupture of the distal biceps rupture causes weakness when supinating the forearm.
+It is therefore associated with significant functional loss, especially in labourers.

 The biceps tendon has a fibrous covering (the lacertus fibrosus) that can clinically feel similar to an intact tendon even though the distal biceps tendon has torn.